ENHANCING EARLY CHILDHOOD EDUCATION AND CARE

 Phase One

-To achieve this, Childcare Chats were recently held in Blackwater and Emerald to get input from working families.
-Scroll down this page for more details.
+To achieve this, Childcare Chats were held in Blackwater and Emerald to get input from working families.

 Survey

-Congratulations to Blackwater’s Bridget Javati and Emerald’s Paula Swain, who’ve each won a $100 voucher to a local dining venue of their choice.
+Congratulations to Blackwater’s Bridget Javati and Emerald’s Paula Swain, who each won a $100 voucher to a local dining venue of their choice.
 Bridget and Paula’s names were picked in a random draw after completing the survey.

 Recordings now available

-Recordings of the sessions can be watched here.
+Recordings of a series of free webinars can be watched here.

 These 15-minute sessions were delivered by Astute Early Years Specialists and are for those currently employed in early childhood education or childcare and those considering or interested in a career in the sector.